BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Singing voice cracking is one the problems that most singers try to avoid.
 A healthy and perfect voice is the main concern for any singer.
 For a singer to have a voice that is good, it is not all about how wonderful the voice is, the voice has to be healthy and maintaining it well is essential, which makes it lovely if one is listening to the singer speak and mostly when singing.
 The value of a good voice is priceless and it is not easy to replace or repair if it is damaged.
 Therefore, you need to take great care of your voice.

-If one is trying to sing a slightly higher pitch, the common problem they will encounter is voice cracking.
+If the singer is trying to sing a slightly higher pitch, the common problem they will encounter is voice cracking.
 It’s normally occurs when a shift to a higher pitch than the previous is not so smooth.
 High, medium and low are the main three singing registers.
 The mid register is not so problematic for any person.
 However, the low register requires one to use the chest voice while the high register requires the use of the head voice or at times a mixed voice.
 This implies there must be a transition of the chest voice to the mixed or head voice when singing.
 The reverse is also true.

-Possible Reasons Why You Break Your Singing Voice:
+Possible Reasons Why You Break Your Singing Voice

 1) Muscle Coordination